ohlincik/craft-perform/README.md

 ![Screenshot](resources/screenshots/perform-simple-form.png)

-By default, PerForm will redirect the browser to the **original url** and append a simple query string `?success=✓` which you can test for and display a "Thank You" message for the visitor.
+By default, PerForm will redirect the browser to the **original url** and set a flash message with the **submissionId** key ([more details](#redirecting-after-submit) about redirecting and flash messages) which you can test for and display a "Thank You" message for the visitor.
 So, after filling out and submitting the form, the visitor will see this content in the browser:

 ![Screenshot](resources/screenshots/perform-simple-form-success.png)